flexera-public/sca-codeinsight-reports-installer/README.md

 **Python Requirements**

 A minimum vesion of python 3.5 is required to run this script.
-The required python modules can be installed with the use of the [requirements.txt](requirements.txt) file which can be loaded via.

-	pip install -r requirements.txt
+No additional python modules should be required to run this program

 ## Usage